 Where: 4 Princes Street, London W1B 2LE, plus multiple locations across Central London

 There are so many of vegan-friendly burgers outlets across London now that’s it hard to narrow down the best of the bunch, but a favourite is Neat Burger.
-Backed by sporting superstar Sir Lewis Hamilton, Neat Burger aims to bring vegan fast food to the masses (and doesn’t leave you feeling stuck to the couch afterwards like many fast-food eateries do).
-With six branches already up and running in London, the chain aims to open an additional 16 in 2022, with hopes of cementing its place as a household name for quick and easy vegan fast food.
+Backed by sporting superstar Sir Lewis Hamilton, Neat Burger aims to bring vegan fast food to the masses (and doesn’t leave you feeling stuck to the sofa afterwards like many fast-food eateries do).
+With eight branches already up and running in London, the chain hopes to cement its place as a household name for quick and easy vegan fast food.
 Burgers, fries, hot dogs, shakes and nuggets – as well as lighter ‘burger bowls’ – are all on offer.
 Remember to add tater tots to your order, too.
 They’re irresistible.

 Where: Fenwick, 63 New Bond Street, London W1S 1RQ